Hamilton Heights, Manhattan: Politics

+Politically, Hamilton Heights is in New York's 13th congressional district for the U.S. House of Representatives, represented by Democrat Adriano Espaillat since 2017.
+On the state level, it is in the New York State Senate's 30th district, represented by Democrat Cordell Cleare, and the New York State Assembly's 71st and 72nd districts represented by Democrats Al Taylor and Manny De Los Santos, respectively.
+On the city level, it is in the New York City Council's 7th district, represented by Democrat Shaun Abreu.

 Post offices and ZIP Codes

 Hamilton Heights is located in multiple ZIP Codes.
 Most of the neighborhood is in 10031; however, the area north of 153rd Street is in 10032, and the Polo Grounds Towers are in 10039.
 The United States Postal Service operates two post offices in or near Hamilton Heights: